Zeta Tucanae: Characteristics

 the direction of galactic rotation, and the velocity toward the north galactic pole, respectively.
-It is orbiting through the galaxy at a mean distance of 8.4 kpc from the galactic center and with an orbital eccentricity of 0.16.
+It is orbiting through the galaxy at a mean distance of 8.4 kpc from the Galactic Center and with an orbital eccentricity of 0.16.

+Based upon an excess emission of infrared radiation at 70 micrometres, this system is believed to have a debris disk.
+It is radiating with a maximum temperature of 218 K, corresponding to a minimum distance from the star of 2.3 astronomical units.

+As of 2025, no planet has been discovered in orbit around this star.